SergiyKochenko/Django-with-React-An-Ecommerce-Website/README.md

 - **Last Job Done:** Streamlined navigation and state management by updating routing to use react-router-dom v6 hooks, refining Redux store initialization with local storage preloading, and enhancing error/loading states in authentication.

+## Recent Updates

+- **OrderScreen Enhancements:** Added user name and email in the Shipping section and included status messages for delivery and payment in OrderScreen.

 ## Learn More

 To learn more about the technologies used in this project, check out the following resources: